Australian Government advice for Qatar

 While public medical facilities in the major cities of Qatar are adequate, services may not be available in remote areas.
 For patients without travel health insurance, hospitals will require a guarantee of payment before commencing treatment.
 Costs can be very expensive, depending on the level of health care required and length of stay.
 In the event of a serious illness or accident or for complex medical procedures, medical evacuation to a destination with appropriate facilities could be necessary.
 Medical evacuation costs would be considerable.

-Cases of Middle East Respiratory Syndrome (MERS) coronavirus have been reported in Qatar, Saudi Arabia, Jordan and the United Arab Emirates.
-Several other countries have reported imported cases, or cases amongst returned travellers or their close contacts.
-Further information is available from the Australian Department of Health .
-See also the WHO page on coronavirus infections.
+Cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) have been reported in Qatar, Saudi Arabia, Jordan, Kuwait, Oman and the United Arab Emirates.
+Other countries outside the Middle East have also reported imported cases from returned travellers.
+See our MERS-CoV travel bulletin.

 Where to get help